dodo-game-tools/DGTools-Forms/README.md

 If you need more complex fields for your game, you'll have to create your own fields.
 How to do that?
 Follow those steps :

-	- **Create your custom attribute**.
+	**1) Create your custom attribute**.
 The attribute, like I said earlier, contains the constraints, their checks and will be use to call the field from your item.
 You can follow this template :

 	```
 	[AttributeUsage(AttributeTargets.Field, AllowMultiple = false, Inherited = true)]